kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 In NGINX, backend server pools are called "[upstreams](http://nginx.org/en/docs/http/ngx_http_upstream_module.html)".
 Each upstream contains the endpoints for a service.
 An upstream is created for each service that has Ingress rules defined.

+!!!
+Important
-**Important:** All Ingress rules using the same service will use the same upstream.
+	All Ingress rules using the same service will use the same upstream.
 Only one of the Ingress rules should define annotations to configure the upstream servers.

 Please check the [custom upstream check](../../examples/customization/custom-upstream-check/README.md) example.